SiEr0212/Social_Media_App/README.md

 <br>
 Hi,
 <br>
-I'm building a social media app using the MERNG stack: <br>
+This is a social media app I build using the MERNG stack: <br>
 <li>MongoDB
 <li>Express
 <li>React